Vada pav: History

 The most common theory of the vada pav's origin is that it was invented in the erstwhile mill-heartland of Central Mumbai.

 Ashok Vaidya of Dadar is often credited with starting the first vada pav stall outside Dadar railway station in 1966.
 Some sources credit Sudhakar Mhatre who started his business around the same time.
 One of the earliest kiosks selling vada pav is said to be Khidki Vada Pav, located in Kalyan.
 It was started in the late 1960s by the Vaze family, who used to hand out vada pavs from a window (Khidki) of their house facing the road.

 The carbohydrate-rich snack catered to the cotton mill workers of what was then known as Girangaon.
-This potato dumpling (batata vada) placed inside a pav was quick to make, cheap (~10-15 paisa in 1971), and much convenient over the batata bhaji and chapati combination, which couldn't be eaten in overcrowded local trains.
+This potato dumpling (batata vada) placed inside a pav was quick to make, cheap (~10-15 paisa in 1971), and more convenient than the batata bhaji and chapati combination, which could not be eaten in overcrowded local trains.

 Cultural importance

 The closing of textile mills in central Mumbai led to turmoil in the 1970s.
-Shiv Sena, the homegrown party formed during this transformative time, based itself as a party with Mill workers' interests.
+Shiv Sena, the homegrown party formed during this transformative time, based itself as a party with mill workers' interests.

-The party chief, Balasaheb Thackeray encouraged Marathi people in the 1960s to become entrepreneurs, i.e. start food stalls in ways similar to the South Indians setting up Udupi restaurants.
-Shiv Sena attempted to physically and ideologically claim the streets through agitations as well as neighborhood-level events such as Vada pav sammelan (Vada pav jamboree).
-This theme has continued even in the recent years, e.g. the 2009 introduction of Shiv vada pav.
+The party chief, Balasaheb Thackeray, encouraged Marathi people in the 1960s to become entrepreneurs, i.e. start food stalls in ways similar to the South Indians setting up Udupi restaurants.
+Shiv Sena attempted to physically and ideologically claim the streets through agitations as well as neighborhood-level events such as vada pav sammelan ("vada pav jamborees").
+This theme has continued even in recent years, as with the 2009 introduction of the "Shiv vada pav".

 Variations and commercialization

 There are over 20,000 stalls selling vada pav in Mumbai.
 Mumbai alone has many variations of the food based on the locality.
 Large fast food restaurant chains such as Kunjvihar Jumbo King in Mulund and Goli Vada Pav also primarily serve vada pav.
-Outside of Mumbai, a variant of vada pav is pav vada which is famous in Nashik.
+Outside of Mumbai, a variant of vada pav is pav vada, which is famous in Nashik.

 Annually, August 23 is celebrated as World Vada Paav Day.

 Preparation

 A boiled potato is mashed and mixed with chopped green chilli and garlic, mustard seeds, and spices (usually asafoetida and turmeric).
-The mass is then shaped into a ball, dipped into gram flour batter and deep fried.
-The resultant fritter is served by placing inside a bread bun, accompanied with one or more chutneys and fried green chilli.
+The mass is then shaped into a ball, dipped into gram flour batter and deep-fried.
+The resulting fritter is placed inside a bread bun, and served with one or more chutneys, most commonly a spicy lasun-khobara (garlic-coconut) chutney, along with fried green chilli.